RezaShahrestani/programme/legacy/javascript/javascript1/week1/homework.md

 ## Step 2: Javascript warm up part one

-Lets get started with some warm up exercises: On freeCodeCamp.com do the <a href="https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript" target="_blank">Basic JavaScript</a> exercises up and until the **"Manipulate Arrays With push()"** exercise (there are some topics we did not cover but you can do it).
+Lets get started with some warm up exercises: On freeCodeCamp.com do the [Basic JavaScript](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript) exercises up and until the **"Manipulate Arrays With push()"** exercise (there are some topics we did not cover but you can do it).

 Please add your freecodecamp username as answer for this exercise!